JulianKemmerer/PipelineC/docs/PY_TO_LOGIC_DESIGN.md

-  modules) are snapshot-diffed and evicted before a re-parse, so the whole design import graph re-executes — otherwise cached sub-files would neither re-register their `@MAIN`s (the registry is cleared per parse) nor reconstruct their `AUTOPIPELINE` objects against the current latency cache.
+  modules) are snapshot-diffed and evicted before a re-parse, so the whole design import graph re-executes — otherwise cached sub-files would neither re-register their `@MAIN`s (the registry is cleared per parse) nor reconstruct their `AUTO_PIPELINE` objects against the current latency cache.
 Compiler modules predate the snapshot and survive (required: the latency cache lives in `pypeline` module state).
 - **Per-parse compiler cache cleanup**: the re-parse branch runs